chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_PROJECT_CHECKSUM` - The full 64 character hexadecimal string of the SHA256 checksum of the current project.

-- `ORBIT_PROJECT_SOURCE` - The source url of the current project.
+- `ORBIT_PROJECT_SOURCE` - The source URL of the current project.
 This environment variable is only available during a protocol's execution.

 - `ORBIT_TARGET` - The name of the target selected for the latest build process.